-- The average number of days it took to sell a home dropped by four days compared to the same quarter of 2017.
+- The average number of days it took to sell a home matched the second quarter of 2018.

-- Across the entire region, it took an average of 39 days to sell a home in the third quarter of this year.
-This is down from 43 days in the third quarter of 2017 and down 2 days when compared to the second quarter of 2018.
+- Across the entire region, it took an average of 41 days to sell a home in the second quarter of 2019.
+This was the same as a year ago but is down 20 days compared to the first quarter of 2019.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
-I started to move the needle toward buyers last quarter and have moved it even further this quarter.
-Price growth continues to slow, but more significant is the rise in listings, which I expect to continue as we move toward the quieter winter period.
+I am leaving the needle in the same position as the first quarter as demand appears to still be strong.